-- 2.2.1 Site visit: I carried out an unaccompanied site visit on 28 May 2019.
-All my observations were from ground level and I estimated all dimensions unless otherwise indicated.
-Aerial inspections, root or soil analysis, exploratory root trenching and internal diagnostic testing was not undertaken as part of this assessment.
-The weather at the time of inspection was clear and dry with good visibility. - 2.2.2 Brief site description: 71-71A Queenscliff Road is located in the residential suburb of Queenscliff (refer figure 1).
-The site is on the northern side of the road and surrounded by similar residential development.
-The property consists of two lots, each with a brick dwelling that is currently occupied and centrally set within each lot.
-A variety of ornamental and coniferous trees are scattered throughout the site and around the site boundaries.
+- 2.2.1 Site visit: I carried out an unaccompanied site visit on 17th December 2021.
+All my observations were from ground level, and I estimated all dimensions unless otherwise indicated.
+Aerial inspections, root or soil analysis, exploratory root trenching and internal diagnostic testing were not undertaken as part of this assessment.
+I did not have access to trees on other private properties and have confined observations of them to what was visible from within the property.
+The weather at the time of inspection was clear and dry, with good visibility. - 2.2.2 Brief site description: 116 Elimatta Road is located in the suburb of Mona Vale (refer figure 1).
+The site is on the western side of the road and surrounded by similar residential development.
+The property consists of a large house down a battle-axe driveway, that is centrally set in a large garden.
+A variety of ornamental, native and palm trees are scattered throughout the site and around the site boundaries.